TheThingsNetwork/docs/_content/applications/Cayenne/index.md

 ![myDevices-dashboard](mydevices-data.png)

-🎉 Now impress some folks with this amazing dashboard you built on Twitter *@thethingsntwrk @CayenneIoT*
+🎉 Now impress some folks with this amazing dashboard you built on Twitter, using *@thethingsntwrk @CayenneIoT*